Linear algebra and group theory: 11d. Further results

 In particular with $N\to\infty$ we obtain the following formula:

 But this is the $k$-th moment of the Poisson law $p_t$, and so we are done. \end{proof}

 Summarizing, we have a good understanding of our main result so far, involving the characters of the symmetric group $S_N$ and the Poisson laws of parameter $t\in(0,1]$, by using 2 different methods.
-We will see in a moment a third proof as well, and we will be actually back to this in chapters 13-16 too, with a fourth method as well.
+We will see in a moment a third proof as well, and we will be actually back to this in Part IV too, with a fourth method too.

 As another result now regarding $S_N$, here is a useful related formula:

 \begin{theorem} We have the law formula

 where $g_{ij}$ are the standard coordinates of $S_N\subset O_N$. \end{theorem}